Hundreds flee homes as powerful winds feed wildfires in Southern California

-LOS ANGELES (AP) — California was lashed by powerful winds Wednesday that fed one fast-moving wildfire near multimillion-dollar properties along the Pacific Coast Highway in Malibu while hundreds of residents fled another fire further north as forecasters warned of the potential for "extreme and life-threatening" blazes.
+MOORPARK, Calif.
+(AP) — California was lashed by powerful winds Wednesday that fed one fast-moving wildfire near multimillion-dollar properties along the Pacific Coast Highway in Malibu while hundreds of residents fled another fire farther north as forecasters warned of the potential for "extreme and life-threatening" blazes.

 Los Angeles County Fire Department crews scrambled to contain the wildfire near Malibu's Broad Beach as authorities shut down the famous seaside roadway.
-Residents were urged to shelter in place while aircraft dropped water on the 40-acre (16-hectare) Broad Fire.
-It was 15% contained and fire officials said two structures burned.
+Residents were urged to shelter in place while aircraft dropped water on the 50-acre (20-hectare) Broad Fire.
+It was 15% contained around 12:30 p.m. with forward progress stopped.
+Fire officials said two structures burned.

 Andrew Dowd, a county fire spokesperson, said he did not have details of how many structures had been damaged.